bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 As mentioned under the `items` prop section, it is possible to use a function to provide the row data (items), by specifying a function reference via the `items` prop.

-**Note:** The `items-provider` prop has been deprecaated in favour of providing a function reference to the `items` prop.
+**Note:** The `items-provider` prop has been deprecated in favour of providing a function reference to the `items` prop.
 A console warning will be issued if `items-provider` is used.

-The providerfunction is called with the following signature:
+The provider function is called with the following signature:

 ```js
     provider(ctx, [callback])